Deutsche-Squad-Gemeinschaft/gists/server-setup.md

 Follow Log: `tail -f /path/to/server/SquadGame/Saved/Logs/SquadGame.log`
 Create dump:
-* Crash Dump: Put `-fullcrashdump` in your units ExecStart, these can get rather big and are stored at /server/SquadGame/Saved/Crashes
+* Crash Dump: Append `-fullcrashdump` in your units ExecStart startup command. **These dumps can get rather big** and will be stored at /path/to/server/SquadGame/Saved/Crashes
 * Core Dump: `gcore -o /path/to/dump $(systemctl show --property MainPID --value squad)`